 You shouldn’t venture into the backcountry in the winter without some type of emergency shelter.
-I carry the Heatsheets Emergency Bivvy.
+I carry the Heatsheets Emergency Bivvy by SOL.
 It’s compact, light, doesn’t break the bank, and would be a life saver if something where to happen.
 Emergencies are no fun for anyone.
 However you’ll not only need to account for yourself, but your fury pal as well.
 If I had to, the two of us could squeeze into my bivvy.
 When picking a bivvy make sure it’ll have enough room for you and your dog to stay warm.
 In an emergency you’ll be thankful for each other’s body heat.

 Similar to people dogs need extra layers too.
 I recently purchased a dog jacket specifically for snow travel for Nina.
 I actually never thought I would ever purchase a jacket for my dog, but after watching her trudge through snow up to her chest in 40 mph winds with blowing snow I invested in a little protection.
 She uses the Roughwear Cloud Chaser.
 She naturally loves the cold so the Roughwear Powder Hound would be too warm for her.
 If your dog has shorter hair or problems with the cold, definitely invest in the heavier jacket.

 Function over fashion rules for snowshoeing with a dog.
 Look for something that is all synthetic (absolutely NO cotton), waterproof or snow shedding, and provides substantial undercarriage coverage.
 Roughwear offered just that.
 Think about what it would be like to drag your bare chest through the snow for several hours.
 BRRRRR!
 Doesn’t sound good does it?
-Invest in a good jacket for your pooch if you plan on being out all day and your dog isn’t a breed that is built for snow.
+Invest in a good jacket for your dog if you plan on being out all day and your dog isn’t a breed that is built for snow.

 I also pack some toddler socks from my dog foot care kit, dog booties, and an extra layer for myself that can double as some protection for my dog should something happen.
 For example, I have an extra fleecy neck gator that I bring with me.
 Nina has used this to protect her ears and face when there’s lots of low blowing snow.
 If I tried to put it on her in the house, she’d protest, but she loves the warmth when we are out in the wind!